Access to banking

 Even at the individual level, over nine in ten adult Indians now report having a bank account.[2]
 Access to a bank account is high across income groups; even among the poorest 20% of Indians, nine in ten now have a bank account.[3]

+While banking access is widespread across the country, there are gender gaps in some states.
 The share of men with a bank account is more than 95% in most states, but is below 90% for women in several states.
 Relatively more developed states including Gujarat and Maharashtra, northern states and states in the northeast still have a gender gap in banking access.

 Bank account usage

 Women were more likely to be holding inactive bank accounts.
-About 42% of female account owners in India were found to be having inactive accounts compared to 30% among male account owners.
+About 20% of female account owners in India were found to be having inactive accounts compared to 12% among male account owners.
 This gender gap was particularly large in India, the survey found.

-[1] Basic Statistical Returns of Commercial Banks, Database on Indian Economy, Reserve Bank of India
+[1] Basic Statistical Returns of Commercial Banks, Database on Indian Economy, Reserve Bank of India.

 [3] Among the poorest 20% of adults, 89% of women and 94% of men had a bank account in 2023.
 The proportions were 93% for women and 98% for men in the richest quintile.
 Quintiles are created by arranging the adult population in ascending order of monthly per capita consumption expenditure, and dividing into five equal sized groups.

-[4] Demirgüç-Kunt, Asli, Leora Klapper, Dorothe Singer, and Saniya Ansar.
-2022.
-The Global Findex Database 2021: Financial Inclusion, Digital Payments, and Resilience in the Age of COVID-19.
-Washington, DC: World Bank.
-The 2021 survey was conducted with 128,000 people above the age of 15 residing in 123 countries by Gallup, Inc. as a part of the Gallup World Poll.
-While the survey was conducted over phones in some countries due to Covid-19 restrictions, it was conducted in a face-to-face manner in India covering a sample size of 3,000 individuals.
+[4] Klapper, Leora, Dorothe Singer, Laura Starita, and Alexandra Norris (2025), "The Global Findex Database 2025: Connectivity and Financial Inclusion in the Digital Economy", Washington, DC, World Bank.
+The 2025 survey was conducted with 140,000 people above the age of 15 residing in 141 countries by Gallup, Inc. as a part of the Gallup World Poll.
 Samples in each country are nationally representative.